 With the Cates band Cooper developed a knack for singing.
 Jack Ellis, the owner of the club and former Defender band columnist, was particularly impressed with Cooper, and had him form a trio to replace the Cates band.
 Cooper recruited Hurley Ramey on guitar and Jimmy Cosby on bass, and the Robert "Prince" Cooper Trio performed in a long residency at the club from June 1946 to the end of the year (Cooper posted a 5-month contract with Jack's Showboat on May 16 and extended it for 8 months on September 16).
 The Cooper trio was still holding down the gig in June 1947, posting an extension for another 6 weeks on June 19, 6 more months on July 17, and 6 months on October 2.
 The engagement seems to have ended a little prematurely in January of 1948, when Prince Cooper moved to the Music Box (408 East 63rd Street; indefinite contract posted on January 22).

 The Prince Cooper Trio patterned its sound very closely after the Nat King Cole Trio; Jack's Club Showboat advertised Cooper as "King Cole's Double."
-The group cut some sides for Exclusive in Los Angeles in 1946 (two were released).
+The group cut some sides for Exclusive in Los Angeles in 1946 (two were released; the company was in no hurry with them, as Exclusive 94x was reviewed in Cash Box on May 7, 1949, p.
+11).
 On the Exclusive session, Lord lists the bass player as Charles "Truck" Parham, but it was probably Cosby (unless the recording was actually done later).
 When the trio recorded for the new Aristocrat label in September and December 1947 (most notably "It's a Hit Baby"; eight cuts were done in two sessions, and six were released), Parham was definitely responsible for the bass work.
 "It's a Hit Baby" shows just how close to King Cole Cooper could get at the time.

 The Cooper trio worked steadily in Chicago over the next few years: In June 1948 they were working Kennedy's Honeydripper Lounge at 5910 South State (indefinite contract accepted and filed on June 3).
 In April 1950 they made a stop at Don's Den (461 East 61st; 10 week contract accepted and filed on April 20) and in November 1950 they were working Fuller's Lounge at 4700 South Wentworth (according to an "indefinite" contract filed with Musicians Union Local 208 on November 16, 1950).